NCEMS/ocean-idr-database/README.md

-### TO DO LIST

-1. Add IDR length filter (DONE)
-2. Add Tara temperature filter to global comparison set (DONE)
-3. Add architecture filter (DONE)
-4. Add multiple hypothesis test correction for p-values (DONE)

 # Query the ocean IDR database

-* This GitHub repository enables easy searching of the SQLite database `minimal_noenv.db` using a Jupyter notebook.
+This GitHub repository enables easy searching of the SQLite database `minimal_noenv.db` using a Jupyter notebook.

-* While this repository is public, the database required to run a query is access controlled via CyVerse.
+While this repository is public, the database required to run a query is access controlled via CyVerse.
 Contact Dan Nissley (dan182@psu.edu) for access.

 ## Getting started